saml-dev/obsidian-custom-js/README.md

 *Note: the folder setting will load all `*.js` files in that folder **recursively**.
 So setting `scripts` will load `scripts/a.js` and `scripts/other/b.js`*

+⚠️ Files are loaded in alphabetical order for consistency, enabling dependencies on each other.

 ## Usage/Example

 CustomJS works by writing javascript classes.
 Each file can only contain one class.